ech2/MaxMonokai/README.md

 Monokai color scheme for Max
 =================

-A port of Monokai color theme on [Max/MSP](http://cycling74.com/products/max/).
+A port of Monokai color theme for [Max/MSP](http://cycling74.com/products/max/).

 ## Motivation